 The itinerary may be subject to change at the discretion of the leader with regard to the weather and other external factors

-Your leader will meet you at Carmarthen Railway station (outside the main entrance) at 16:50 for the 1 hour transfer to the Cliff Hotel & Spa.
+You will be met you at Carmarthen Railway station (outside the main entrance) at 16:50 for the 1 hour transfer to the Cliff Hotel & Spa.
 At the end of the holiday we will return you to Carmarthen railway station for 10:30.

 There is a regular rail service to Carmarthen, which usually involves a change at either Swansea or Newport.